AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-nt-external_state_variables-12:

-12. A Volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar Volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.
+12. A effectively volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar effectively volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

 .. _tu-fe-external_state_variables-13:

-13. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of a Volatile object with the properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
+13. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object with the properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
 To reconcile this discrepancy, a name denoting such an object shall only occur in a *non-interfering context*.
 A name occurs in a non-interfering